firefly2442/ArmaConnect/README.md

 ### Installation

+* Uninstall any previously installed version of the application if applicable.
 * Enable installation of third-party apps on your Android device.
 This can be found in Settings -> Security.
 Then check allow from "Unknown Sources".
 [See details here](https://developer.android.com/distribute/tools/open-distribution.html).
 This needs to be done because the app is not in Google Play.
 * Install this application to your Android device (.apk binary).
 * Setup @Arma2NET mod and the Arma2NETConnect plugin.